What is diacetyl?

 Initially, the diacetyl molecule was used by the food industry because it gives a buttery taste and smell to food.

-This is why some e-liquid manufacturers were tempted to use it to add a creamy and caramelised taste to their recipes, especially in the USA where they love sweet liquids.
+This is why some e-liquid manufacturers were tempted to use it to add a creamy and caramelized taste to their recipes, especially in the USA, where they love sweet liquids.

-This sounds like a boon for e-liquid manufacturers, but all these benefits have potential consequences.
+This sounds like a bargain for e-liquid manufacturers, but all these benefits have potential consequences.

 Why is diacetyl controversial in vaping?